|Back to Participant area|

 Literature surveys by each work-group to continue as needed.
-The resulting information to be attached to approprate places on the CATAG Web-site by October 1998.
+The resulting information to be attached to appropriate places on the CATAG Web-site by October 1998.

-Surveys to research institutes in Europa, will be carried out by September 1998.
-Will serve to get further information, make contacts with researchers, introduction of reseachers in tagging work to the use of the CATAG Web-site.
+Surveys to research institutes in Europe, will be carried out by September 1998.
+Will serve to get further information, make contacts with researchers, introduction of researchers in tagging work to the use of the CATAG Web-site.

-The maintenance and updating of the web-site must be done at one place.
-It is natural that its homebase should be maintained at MRI.
-A contract should be drawn on how to run the CATAG web-site after May 31st, 1999.
-The MRI offers takes over the running of the CATAG web-site after the project period is finished, provided a contract is in place which is agreed on by the participating institutes of the CATAG and European Community.
+A contract should be drawn up, on how the CATAG web-site should be run after May 31st, 1999.
+The MRI offers to take over the running of the CATAG web-site after the project period is finished, if and when a contract is in place which is agreed on by the participating institutes of the CATAG and European Community.